 To make a personal injury claim, you must prove that you were injured due to negligence.
 To define, negligence is the breach of a duty of care.
 Therefore, to make a workplace accident claim, your employer must have breached their duty of care, which resulted in you getting injured.
 This guide will explain the steps an employer is legally obligated to take to keep you safe and how you can prove if they failed to uphold these responsibilities.

-Please read on to find out how much compensation you could be entitled to following a forklift accident at work.
+Please read on to find out how compensation is calculated in forklift accident claims.
 Alternatively, contact our team of advisors to make any enquiries.
 To get in touch, you can:

 Select A Section

-5. How Much Compensation Could You Recieve For A Forklift Accident?
+- How Much Compensation For Forklift Accident Claims?

 Why Do Forklift Accidents Happen?